 Here you will find information about the Children and Young People's Plan.

-The Children and Young People's Plan for 2016-2022 was debated and approved by the States in February 2016.
+- The Children and Young People's Plan for 2016-2022 is due to go to the States for debate in February 2017.

-The Plan contains six Key Commitments supporting four Priority Outcomes for children and young people, to ensure that they are included and respected; achieve individual and economic potential; are healthy and active; and are safe and nurtured.
+- The Plan contains six Key Commitments supporting four Priority Outcomes for children and young people, to ensure that they are included and respected and achieve individual and economic potential; are healthy and active; and are safe and nurtured.

-Parent and carers of children with disabilities have been involved with the development of the CYPP.
+- Parents and Carers of children with disabilities have been involved with the development of the CYPP.
 If you want to be involved or to understand more please contact Wigwam's chair, Debbie Aldous, on firstname.lastname@example.org,gg.
 Alternatively you can call Wigwam on (01481) 521678 or 07839 121678.